OpenDSA/OpenDSA/RST/en/PIFLA/DFAMinimization.rst

 ----------------------------------------

 .. inlineav:: DFAMinFS ff
-   :links: DataStructures/FLA/FLA.css AV/PIExample/DFAMinimizationFF.css
+   :links: DataStructures/FLA/FLA.css AV/PIFLA/FA/DFAMinFS.css
    :scripts: DataStructures/FLA/FA.js DataStructures/PIFrames.js AV/PIFLA/FA/DFAMinFS.js
    :output: show

-Unfortunately, this is not obviously an algorithm, since we cannot actually test on all input strings.
+Unfortunately, this is not an algorithm, since we cannot actually test on all input strings if the language is infinite.

 * But remember the definition for :math:`\delta^*(p, w)`.
   Look at things this way: